Criticism of Jesus: Accusations of possession and madness

-The accusation contained in the Gospel of John is more literal.
+The accusation contained in the Gospel of John is more literal:

 Miracles and exorcisms performed by magic

 In the latter half of the first century and into the second century, Jewish and pagan opponents of Christianity argued that the miracles and exorcisms of Jesus and his followers were the result of magic, which was associated with demons and the occult.

 Later criticism

 Criticism of Jesus' mental health

-A number of writers, including David Strauss, Lemuel K. Washburn, Oskar Panizza and Friedrich Nietzsche, have questioned Jesus' sanity by claiming he was insane for believing he was God and/or the messiah.
+A number of writers, including David Strauss, Lemuel K. Washburn, Oskar Panizza, Lucian, and Friedrich Nietzsche, have questioned Jesus' sanity by claiming he was insane for believing he was God and/or the messiah.
 Psychologists and psychiatrists Georg Lomer, Charles Binet-Sanglé, William Hirsch, Georges Berguer, Y. V. Mints, Władysław Witwicki, William Sargant, Raj Persaud, and Anthony Storr, have said Jesus suffered from religious delusions and paranoia.

 Criticism of Jesus' teachings

 Slavery

 Avery Robert Dulles held the opinion that "Jesus, though he repeatedly denounced sin as a kind of moral slavery, said not a word against slavery as a social institution", and believes that the writers of the New Testament did not oppose slavery either.
 In his paper published in Evangelical Quarterly, Kevin Giles notes that Jesus often encountered slavery, "but not one word of criticism did the Lord utter against slavery."
 Giles points to this fact as being used as an argument that Jesus approved of slavery.
-In certain major non-English translations, the first statement in the first sermon of Jesus (Luke 4:18), is a call to free the slaves: "The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
-He has sent me to proclaim freedom for the slaves from war,...." (see Cornilescu translation).